MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Introduction

 \section{Introduction}

-Given a user query, Information retrieval (IR) is the process of locating relevant documents from a collection of data.
-IR systems have become increasingly important as they are the backbone for the currently widespread Retrieval Augmented Generation (RAG) systems, in which IR provides relevant passages that are subsequently fed into a Large Language Model (LLM).
+Given a user query, Information Retrieval (IR) is the process of finding and ranking relevant documents from a collection of data.
+IR systems have become increasingly important as they are the backbone for the currently widespread Retrieval Augmented Generation (RAG) systems, in which IR provides relevant passages that are subsequently fed into a Large Language Model (LLM, \citealp{lewis2020retrieval,izacard2023atlas,ram2023incontext,shi2024replug}).
 This approach has been shown to improve the quality of generated text, reducing the likelihood of factual errors or hallucinations by LLMs in several tasks \citep{cheng2023uprise,jiang2023active,cheng2024lift,lin2024radit}.

-Natural Language Processing (NLP) research relies heavily on evaluation datasets, which establish a common ground for comparing retrieval algorithms and guide the development of new methods.
+Natural language processing relies heavily on evaluation datasets, which establish a common ground for comparing algorithms and guide the development of new methods.
+While a wealth of resources are available for English, other languages often rely on multilingual models and datasets.

-While a wealth of resources is available for English, other languages often rely on multilingual models and datasets.
-When addressing tasks in Spanish, the resources are notably scarce.
+When addressing tasks in Spanish, resources are notably scarce.
 Spanish is the the second most spoken language in the world by number of native speakers, with over 486 million speakers.
 It is also the official language of 20 countries and is widely spoken in the United States \citep{eberhard2024ethnologue}.
+Despite its prevalence, at the time of writing this paper, the retrieval section of the popular MTEB benchmark \citep{muennighoff-etal-2023-mteb} includes datasets for English, Chinese, French, and Polish, but omits Spanish.\footnote{\href{https://huggingface.co/spaces/mteb/leaderboard}{huggingface.co/spaces/mteb/leaderboard}}